saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 	* Nested If elif else
 10. Loops
 	* While
 	* for
 11. Lists
-	* list comprehension
 12. Tuples
 13. Dictionaries
+15. Functions
+16. Exception Handling
-14. File Handling
+17. File Handling
 	* Read
 	*  Write
 	* delete
-15. Functions
-16. Exception Handling
-17. Modules
+18. Modules
-18. Namespace
+19. Namespace
-19. Packages
+20. Packages
-20. Built in tools
+21. Built in tools
-21. repr()
+22. repr()
-22. difference between running the code in vs code and jupyter notebook
+23. difference between running the code in vs code and jupyter notebook
-23. assert (basic debugging) - to set a breakpoint
+24. assert (basic debugging) - to set a breakpoint
-24. What editors are required to use in python
+25. What editors are required to use in python

 ## Answers <a name="answers"></a>